Home > blog > Foreign Currency Exchange > Risks of starting a business: 10 common pitfalls + practical fixes

 Cash flow management is an especially acute risk when starting a new small business.
 Recent data shows that poor cash flow renders as much as 82% of new small businesses unsustainable within their first five years.

-Solid cash flow management is critical because small business owners need the flexibility of directing capital at short notice, mostly to meet the unexpected investment needs of their business.
+Solid cash flow management is critical because small business owners need the flexibility to direct capital at short notice, primarily to meet unexpected investment needs.
 Without cash to underpin advertising campaigns or inventory turnover, businesses quickly struggle to function.
-Consider whether modern accounting solutions can help illuminate cash flow issues in your business and speak to your accountant about investment strategies.

 2. Finding your niche and marketing your value

 When conducting market research, there’s often an element of subjectivity over the results.
-Businesses need to make sure they’re paying attention to customers’ genuine needs and wants so they can position themselves to meet them and quickly demonstrate evidence of this value to customers.
+You, as a business, need to pay attention to customers’ genuine needs and wants, positioning yourself to meet these needs and quickly demonstrate the value you offer.
 Both steps are critical to avoid this particular risk.

-Failing to find a niche (by ignoring or misunderstanding customers’ feedback) can result in poorly optimised products while lack of customer interest can result in low sales revenues and cash flow problems.
+Failing to find a niche or market (by ignoring or misunderstanding customers’ feedback) can result in poorly optimised products, while a lack of customer interest can result in low sales revenues and cash flow problems.

 3. Ineffective sales funnel